ibm-cloud-docs/appid/custom-attributes.md

 ## Accessing custom attributes
 {: #accessing-custom-attributes}

 Depending on your configuration, attributes are encrypted and saved as part of a user profile when a user interacts with your application.
 The interaction could be a user signing in or setting a preference in your app.
-To access the attributes, you can pass an access token through an API method.
-If an access token isn't explicitly passed, {{site.data.keyword.appid_short_notm}} uses the last received token.
+To access the attributes, pass an access token through an API method.
 {: shortdesc}

 iOS Swift: